cargowire/RepoMe/readme.md

 # RepoMe

 Access posts based on modified date, for use with clients who cache data and need to request specific updates.
+Unpublished/deleted posts are included in responses because a client may have already pulled them and needs to unpublish/remove them.

 ## Notes